lizardll/ScalaBFS/README.md

 # ScalaBFS: A Scalable BFS Accelerator on FPGA-HBM Platform

+ScalaBFS is an BFS accelerator built on top of an FPGA configured with HBM (i.e., FPGA-HBM platform) which can scale its performance according to the available memory channels (on a single card).
+It utlizes multiple processing elements to sufficiently exploit the high bandwidth of HBM to improve efficiency.
+We implement the prototype system of ScalaBFS on Xilinx Alveo U280 FPGA card (real hardware).

 ## Organization

 The code for ScalaBFS using Chisel language is located in src/ directory.
 Vitis project is located in ScalaBFS-proj/ directory after unpacked.
 Graph data processing files are provided in preprocess/ directory.